Last updated on July 29th, 2022 at 06:03 pm

 Update: Google is currently accepting applications for consumer surveys if you’re based in one of the eligible countries where the surveys can be run.

 Google Consumer Surveys is a business product by Google that facilitates customized market research.
 The product was designed by Google as an alternative to internet pay walls for websites that publish content.
 The program was launched by several online publishers such as Pandora, AdWeek, and the New York Daily News.
-From a Publisher’s point of you- Google Consumer Surveys lets you to make money from your site only when an user answers a question.
+From a Publisher’s point of you- Google Consumer Surveys lets you make money from your site only when a user answers a question.
 You can make 5 cents every time a visitor answers a survey question.
 Google charges 10 cents per answer/response for a survey question.
 Thus it’s a 50/50 revenue share.
-Google Consumers surveys typically work well if you’ve a very good quality content which users are interested to genuinely interested in and also if your website has a substantial traffic from the following countries:- United States, Canada, United Kingdom, Mexico, Japan, Australia, Brazil, Spain, France, and Germany.
-Since these are the only countries which are supported under the Google Consumer Surveys’ Network.
+Google Consumers surveys typically work well if you have very good quality content that users are interested to genuinely interested in and also if your website has substantial traffic from the following countries:- United States, Canada, United Kingdom, Mexico, Japan, Australia, Brazil, Spain, France, and Germany.
+Since these are the only countries that are supported under the Google Consumer Surveys’ Network.

 Publisher’s Guide to Google Consumer Surveys

-If you have ads on your site, they will still appear as normal.
-The survey prompt appears in-line with your content, shading out a majority of the text until the user finishes the survey or decides to skip.
-After a user answers the question or completes an alternative action, the inline microsurvey will disappear and the grayed out premium content will become visible to the user for a publisher defined period (eg. 24 hours).
+If you have ads on your site, they will still appear as expected.
+The survey prompt seems in line with your content, shading out a majority of the text until the user finishes the survey or decides to skip it.
+After a user answers the question or completes an alternative action, the inline micro survey will disappear and the grayed-out premium content will become visible to the user for a publisher-defined period (eg. 24 hours).